kesiev/rewtro/manual/rewtrocartridge.md

 ## Cartridge metadata

 You can set some extra attributes to your game cartridge adding keys to the `metadata` attribute.
-All data in `metadata` is _never encoded in your game cartridge_ and it's mostly used to define printing labels and layouts.
+All of the values in `metadata` are _never encoded in your game cartridge storage_ and it's mostly used to customize multiple [data storage](datastorage.md) layouts.

 ```
 {